AdobeDocs/adobe-io-runtime/src/pages/guides/reference/configuringproxy.md

     ```
     $ curl -ki --cert /etc/nginx/conf.d/mtls_client.crt --key /etc/nginx/conf.d/mtls_client.key https://localhost/
     ```
+    * _(Optional)_ [Create an AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) from your running AWS instance in order to preserve your changes.

 7. In your AppBuilder app, you will need to make changes to wire the mTLS client key and certificate
     * **`.env`:** Add the following lines with paths to your mtls client certificate files.
         ```